Skip to Main Content

 • Single-side

-• Left: 1.5” (The left margin is especially important for binding purposes.)
+• Left: 1.5” (The left margin is especially important if you are required to have a bound physical copy)

 • Right: 1”